TomasHubelbauer/webrtc-share-sheet-custom-scheme/README.md

-# WebRTC ShareSheet Custom Scheme Signalling Channel
+# WebRTC ShareSheet Custom Scheme Signaling Channel

-In this repository, I describe an idea on how to use the iOS 16 / macOS Ventura `ShareLink` SwiftUI component for bringing up the Share Sheet in combination with AirDrop to exchange custom scheme URIs containing offer & answer SDP with built-in non-trickle ICE candidates in them.
+In this repository, I describe an idea on how to establish a peer connection via WebRTC between an iOS app and a macOS app both running a web app in a WKWebView.

-In this example, macOS is the offerer and iOS is the answerer.
+The steps to establish the connection are:

 1. Offerer creates the offer SDP
 2. Offerer collects ICE candidates